Salsapil/binary_trees/README.md

 - The value of a node is less than all values in its right subtree.
 - This ordering allows for efficient searching and sorting operations.
 ***
+### What is the possible gain in terms of time complexity compared to linked lists?
+- **In a linked list**, you need to traverse potentially the entire list to find a specific value, resulting in an average time complexity of O(n).
+- **In a BST**, you can leverage the ordering property to narrow down the search path.
+In the average case, searching a BST takes O(log n) time (logarithmic).
+***
+### What are the depth, the height, the size of a binary tree?
+- **Depth (of a node):** The number of edges from that node to the root node.
+The root node has a depth of 0.
+- **Height (of a binary tree):** The maximum depth of any node in the tree.
+An empty tree has a height of -1.
+- **Size (of a binary tree):** The total number of nodes in the tree.
+***